shiv2437/Apna-college-demo/README.md

 # Apna-college-demo
-This is the first Repository
+This is the first Repository.
+Author- Shivam Gavali